Dsek-LTH/Courses/EDAF05/sammanfattning.md

 Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.

 ### NP-hard
 NP-hard is the defining property of a class of problems that are, informally, "at least as hard as the hardest problems in NP".
+Note that NP-hard problems do not have to be in NP, and they do not have to be decision problems.
+A memory rule I have: "Is this problem similar to a NP-Complete problem but adds a constran?", if the answer is yes we have a NP-Hard problem.

 #### (Maximum) indipendent set
 Given a graph G = (v,E), we say a set of nodes belonging to the a set S. we want to find the maximum set of nodes which are independent to one and another.
 Two nodes are independent if the nodes don't have an edge directly conecting them.